estherszliu/colouracademy/README.md

 - Base Colour
 	- hex colour of new theme
-- Localstorage manager for list of CSS themes
+- Current CSS theme
-	- Array of Theme Lists
-- Localstorage manager for current CSS theme
+	- one theme list
-	- One Theme List
+	- localstorage
 - List of CSS themes
-	- Array of Theme Lists
-- Current CSS theme
+	- array of theme list
-	- One Theme List
+	- localstorage

 ## Data